freesewing/freesewing/markdown/dev/howtos/ways-to-contribute/technical-writing/patterns/en.md

 Whenever changing existing documents (be it extending, correcting errors, etc) try to preserve the tone.
 Don't rewrite the documents to solely change the tone.

-If you are writing a new document, pick the style you prefer!
+If you are writing new documentation, pick the style you prefer!